You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 The primary benefit of topical finasteride is that it doesn’t have the same side effects of regular finasteride.

 Regular finasteride is considered safe and well-tolerated for most people.
-But, there can potentially beare some side effects.
+But, there can potentially be some side effects.
 Most worrying for some guys are the sexual side effects: oral finasteride can sometimes lead to erectile dysfunction, decreased libido, and ejaculatory dysfunction, among others.

 These are uncommon; studies consistently find that only between 3.4% to 15.8% of individuals experience side effects.